 Why is social media syndication so popular?
 Because it’s free, relatively easy to use, and it offers the potential of exponential growth.
 Ideal for both one-time and long-term content runs, I highly encourage social media distribution at a bare minimum for every brand.
 Let’s explore the reasons why, and how to use social media effectively.

-First, understand that social media isn’t a magical gateway to more visibility and a bigger audience.
+One thing, understand that social media marketing isn’t a magical gateway to more visibility and a bigger target audience.
 Some platforms are going to matter to your brand far more than others, and it’s up to you to decide which ones those are.
-It’s not an easy decision, nor is it necessarily straightforward, but narrowing your scope of syndication to only the platforms that are most effective for your brand can help you maximize your return while cutting back on wasted time.
+It’s not an easy decision, nor is it necessarily straightforward, but narrowing your scope of syndication to only the platforms that are most effective initiatives for your brand can help you maximize your return while cutting back on wasted time.

 (Image Source: Pew)